Itinerary: West Side Loop

 Stop 2: Morton Depot - Recently relocated and restored, see Morton’s historic train depot.
 Currently it is being developed into a visitor center and museum as well as a hub for revitalized excursion train service.
 This historic 1910 building is architecturally distinguished and anchors the community’s revitalized downtown.

-Stop 7: Mt.
-Rainier Scenic Railroad - If you have the time, enjoy a ride through the beautiful forested foothills on the Mt.
-Rainier Scenic Railroad.
+Stop 6: Mt.
+Rainier Railroad & Logging Museum - If you have the time, enjoy a ride through the beautiful forested foothills on the Mt.
+Rainier Railroad.
 Breathe in the fresh mountain air, enjoy the majestic Mt.
 Rainier views and keep your eyes peeled -- herds of Roosevelt Elk are often seen grazing in meadows along the route.
 Even if there isn’t time for a ride, it’s quite a sight to stop and have a look at these vintage locomotives.

 In the same area, view the Elbe Depot serving as a visitor center, gift shop and ticket station for the Mt.
 Rainier Scenic Railroad.
 The original two-story depot was built in the early 1900s.
 At that time, the rail line served the busy area saw mills and shingle companies.